Published on Brock University (http://www.brocku.ca)

 Brock Card receipts are also available upon request when using your card to make purchases.
 Feel free to ask the cashier for a receipt prior to the completion of the transaction.
 This will enable you to keep track of all of your purchases as well as your current Brock Card balance.

-To determine your account balance, you may ask for an account inquiry at any on campus food service location that accepts the Brock Card.
+To determine your account balance, you may ask for an account inquiry at any Brock Dining Services location that accepts the Brock Card.
 Your balance is also displayed on the patron display (sales terminal) at Brock Dining Service locations when you make a purchase at these locations.
 You may also request your account balance from the Brock Card Office.
 Note: Any enquiries or disputing of a charge on your card must be made within one month of the transaction date.

 Flex dollar funds can be refunded at any time by completing a refund request form at the Brock Card Office.